 - Interim Profit and Loss Statement (P&L), including balance sheet

-- Average value of inventory of saleable product on hand at any time of year
+- The average value of your saleable product on hand at any time of year

 - If real estate is included, your most recent real estate tax bill and appraisal